mayouni/stzlib/libraries/stzlib/doc/references/stzStringArt_Reference.md

 | stkStringArtData.ring | Data | Contains the necerray data manipulated by StringArt function(s) and stkStringArt class | ../core/data/stkStringData.ring | Usable |
 | stkStringArtTest.ring | Test | Contains the test samples related to the stkStringArt.ring file | ../core/stkStringArt.ring | Usable |

-> NOTE: There is no a DOC files at this layer because the doc files hosted in SoftanzaPrime layer are used everywhere (see previous table). s
+> NOTE: There is no DOC files at this layer because the doc files hosted in SoftanzaPrime layer are used everywhere (see previous table).

+### Related files in the SoftanzaMAX layer

+There are no files at this layer at the moment.

 ## StringArt functions